sandaiiyahh/JavaScript30/29-Countdown Timer/README.md

 ```

- - An important thing to note is to make sure to `return` right if you are to clear the interval, otherwise, the timer will still hit -1.
+ - An important thing to note is if you trying to stop a timer from hitting past 0, make sure to `return` right after you clear the interval.
+Otherwise, the timer will still hit -1.

  ### 2. Date.now() vs new Date();
   - In our [Day 2 Project](https://github.com/sandaiiyahh/JavaScript30/blob/main/02-JS%20and%20CSS%20Clock/README.md), we used `new Date()` before to extract the minutes, seconds, and hours.
 This project, we used both `newDate()` and `Date.now()`.